 - Take your children outside to hunt for a special rock.
 This can be any kind of rock they are drawn to, as long as it isn’t too heavy and can fit in the palm of their hand.
-(You can skip this step and collect rocks in advance to hand out to the children if you are teaching a class and cannot take them outside.)

 - Once they have collected their rocks, find a quiet and peaceful place to sit, indoors or outdoors.